-YOUR 2019 WATER QUALITY REPORT
+YOUR 2022 WATER QUALITY REPORT

-you with your annual Consumer Confidence Report (CCR) for the Village of Hinsdale Public Water Supply.
+Once again, we are presenting you with your annual Consumer Confidence Report (CCR) for the Village of Hinsdale Public Water Supply.
 The CCR is a report card on your water utility for the previous calendar year containing specific content and language.
 Inside you will find information on the source of your water, tables summarizing water quality analyses USEPA specified terms regarding water quality, important contacts, and other information regarding your water supply.